Administrative Regulation 1312.3

 The District designates the individual identified below as the employee responsible for coordinating the District's response to complaints and for complying with state and federal civil rights laws.
 The individual also serve as the Compliance Officer specified in AR 5111.4, Nondiscrimination/Harassment as the responsible employee to handle complaints regarding sex discrimination.
 The individual shall receive and coordinate the investigation of complaints and shall ensure District compliance with law.

-Director of the Office of Equity/Title IX Coordinator
+Executive Director of the Office of Equity and/or Title IX Coordinator

 555 Franklin Street, 3rd Floor